roman-milk/roman-milk.github.io/a-secretary-changed.md

+===

- ****** A Secretary Changed Ch.
-13 ****** bysubslutjenna© Now I knew why the other girls made such a fuss.
+Now I knew why the other girls made such a fuss.
 It hurt!
 Kiana was relentless and firm and quite merciless as she pushed the entire thing slowly in.
 All the way in.
 Deep.
 My words caught in my throat but I kept myself together and took it.
 Finally she got the fattest part in and my anal ring closed around the base of the plug.

  "Now you do want to be a Delta sister, don't you pledge?"
 Miss Tanya asked.
 I could hear the smirk in her voice.
 "Yes Miss Tanya, I do want to be a Delta sister," I calmly replied.
 Calm but my ass was in agony.
 Stretched.
 I could hear Sarah and Audrey whimpering next to me.